securebio/nao-dedup/README.md

 ## How It Works

-### 1. Minimizer Extraction
+### Graph-based Algorithm (`deduplicate_read_pairs`)

-Each read is divided into windows, and the lexicographically smallest k-mer (minimizer) is extracted from each window.
-A signature is created for each combination of forward_minimizer_hash, reverse_minimizer_hash, so that two reads which share a single minimizer in the forward made and a single minimizer in the reverse mate will have a signature collision.
-With default sizes this is ~50 signatures per read pair (~7 windows per mate, squared).
+1. **Minimizer Extraction**: Each read is divided into windows, and the lexicographically smallest k-mer (minimizer) is extracted from each window.

-### 2. Bucketing

-Read pairs with matching minimizers are assigned to the same buckets.
-This dramatically reduces the number of pairwise comparisons needed.
+2. **Bucketing**: Read pairs with matching minimizers are assigned to the same buckets, reducing the number of pairwise comparisons needed.

-### 3. Pairwise Comparison

-Within each bucket, read pairs are compared to determine if they're duplicates.
-Comparison allows for:
+3. **Pairwise Comparison**: Within each bucket, read pairs are compared to determine if they're duplicates, allowing for:
    - Small alignment offsets (configurable via `max_offset`)
    - Sequencing errors (configurable via `max_error_frac`)
    - Optional mate-pair orientation swaps (configurable via `orientation`)

-### 4. Graph Construction

-An equivalence graph is built where nodes are read pairs and edges connect duplicates.
+4. **Graph Construction**: An equivalence graph is built where nodes are read pairs and edges connect duplicates.

-### 5. Clustering

-Connected components in the graph represent duplicate clusters.
+5. **Clustering**: Connected components in the graph represent duplicate clusters.

-### 6. Exemplar Selection

-For each cluster, an exemplar is selected based on:
+6. **Exemplar Selection**: For each cluster, an exemplar is selected based on:

-1. Graph centrality (lower eccentricity is better)
+   - Graph centrality (lower eccentricity is better)
-2. Mean quality score (higher is better)
+   - Mean quality score (higher is better)
-3. Total read length (longer is better)
+   - Total read length (longer is better)
-4. Read ID (lexicographic tie-breaker)
+   - Read ID (lexicographic tie-breaker)

+### Streaming Algorithm (`deduplicate_read_pairs_streaming`)

+The streaming algorithm uses a two-pass approach that provides near-optimal exemplar selection while using significantly less memory:

+**Pass 1: Cluster and Track Best Representatives**

+1. **Stream through reads**: Process reads one at a time, not loading all into memory
+2. **Find matches**: For each read, use minimizer-based bucketing to find matching unique sequences (exemplars)
+3. **Update or create cluster**:
+   - If match found: Check if this read is better than the current cluster representative.
+If so, update the cluster's best representative
+   - If no match: Create new cluster with this read as the exemplar
+4. **Record mappings**: Track which cluster each read was assigned to, and maintain the best representative seen so far for each cluster

+**Pass 2: Resolve Final Exemplars**

+During Pass 1, when a better representative is found for a cluster, earlier reads in that cluster still point to the old representative.
+Pass 2 resolves this by looking up the final best representative for each cluster using a simple dictionary lookup (no re-bucketing or re-matching needed).

+**Key Advantages**:
+- **Memory efficient**: Stores only unique read sequences and ID mappings (no graph edges)
+- **Simpler**: Avoids graph construction, connected components, and centrality calculations

 ## Parameters